Timbindallah Well Project – Senegal

 Peace Corps Volunteer Directing Project

 The new well will serve the community by improving the success of the garden and reducing the work needed to produce crops.
-It will have a great impact on the health and wellbeing of the villagers by improving the nutrition of the families and providing them with economic benefit.
+It will have a great impact on the health and well-being of the villagers by improving the nutrition of the families and providing them with economic benefits.